rightstech/data-science-for-business/material/script.md

 ## 1.2 Where are human rights written down?

-Human rights can be found written down in a number of different places, for example:
+Human rights can be found written down in a number of different places, for example, in:
 * International human rights law treaties, which are agreements between countries
-* National laws and policies
+* National laws and policies, and
-* Implementing legislation or regulations
+* Implementing legislation or regulations.

 ## 1.3 Can the same human right be written down in more than once place?